Dual AGNs: Precursors of Binary Supermassive Black Hole Formation and Mergers: Methods

 \subsection{Selection of dual/multiple AGNs}

-We perform our analysis at nine different outputs from z = 0.05 to z = 2 in increments of $\Delta z \sim$ 0.25.
-At each redshift, a detected AGN is defined as a SMBH with a bolometric luminosity $\rm L_{bol} > 10^{43} erg/s$.
+We perform our analysis at nine different outputs from $z$ = 0.05 to $z$ = 2 in increments of $\Delta z \sim$ 0.25.
+At each redshift, a detected AGN is defined as a SMBH with a bolometric luminosity $\rm L_{bol} > 10^{43} $ erg s$^{-1}$.
 This threshold allows us to focus on AGNs that are sufficiently powerful to be identiﬁed observationally.

 As mentioned in section \ref{sec:romulus} in the {\sc Romulus} black hole model, during the accretion process, thermal energy is injected isotropically into the surrounding gas particles, assuming a radiative eﬃciency of 10\% and a feedback coupling eﬃciency of 2\%.
 To determine the bolometric luminosities, we adopt the same radiative efficiency.
 Therefore, $L_{bol} = 0.1 \dot{M}_\bullet c^2$, where $\dot{M}_\bullet$ is mass accretion rate into the SMBH and $c$ is speed of light.